YamamotoLabUCSF/SampleSheet/README.md

 # SampleSheet.py
-Create an Illumina® Sample Sheet , the comma-separated text document required by Illumina® sequencing systems to specify (1) sequencing parameters and (2) sample-barcode relationships.
+Create an Illumina® Sample Sheet, the comma-separated text document required by Illumina® sequencing systems to specify (1) sequencing parameters and (2) sample-barcode relationships.
 Customize [Header], [Reads], and [Data] sections; in particular, draw on up to 192 8-bp barcodes (96x i7 &amp; 96x i5 indices) to specify up to 9,216 sample-barcode relationships for multiplexed amplicon sequencing.
  <br/><br/>

 ## Table of contents